 1. Accessibility: The location of the event venue is paramount for maximizing event attendance.
+At 63%, accessibility is the biggest factor in choosing an event destination (EventMB).
 Before determining the location, ensure that transportation is readily available to the venue so that attendees can easily arrive by air, rail or automobile.
 If your attendees are comprised of VIP’s or high level executives and the only flights available require more than one leg, you may lose participants.
 Also, confirm that there is ample parking or valet services for attendees who chose to drive to the venue

 Additionally, Make sure that there are restaurants or other attractions nearby that are open either pre or post event to maximize additional event networking opportunities.